 During your last few stages of rehabilitation, while you're undergoing physical therapy and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in your shoulder.
 Strong and healthy tissues need a solid local circulatory sytem, and this is exactly what our TShellz Wraps are made for.

 Reduced blood flow slows down your recovery process.
 If your tissue remains in this condition, you'll always be at risk of re-injury that will severely set back your healing progress.

 Use TShellz Wraps regularly to prevent re-injury and keep your muscles, tendons and ligaments elastic and flexible.
 Healthy blood flow is vital to the healing process after shoulder surgery.
-Your blood flow is what brings oxygen, nutrients, anti-bodies and energy (things needed to heal) into your damaged tissue.
+Your blood flow is what brings oxygen, nutrients and energy (things needed to heal) into your damaged tissue.
 Blood Flow promotes tissue re-growth, strengthening the delicate work your surgeon has done.

 Tendons, ligaments, muscle and other soft tissue in the shoulder are all meant to be soft and flexible, ready to work and move extreme forces in everyday activities.
 When I say extreme force, I mean try to imagine the amount of force that your arm puts on your shoulder, even when you are just trying to lift your own arm, let alone something heavy.

 Scar tissue grows in damaged tissue when it tries to heal; little tiny band-aids that overlap each other to bind tiny tissue tears together.
 With this added scar tissue, muscles & tendons & ligaments become rigid, less flexible and unable to handle the forces that it once could.
 If you're suffering with scar tissue now you may feel the effects with stiffness, tightness, weakness and tiredness in your shoulder.